Reef-7/Business-Licensing-AI-Example/README.md

 ## 🧾 Future improvements

-- Produce a PDF report with professional design
+- Produce a PDF report with more professional design

 - Connect to a database to save requests history